Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities: Assessing Digital Benefits and Costs

-Consider, for example, the situation where $x$ refers to the GDF of remote access to a power grid's Supervisory Control and Data Acquisition (SCADA) network.
-This functionality can enable more efficient control of the grid by legitimate power system operators but, as occurred in the 2015 attack on Ukraine's power grid \cite{zetter2016inside}, it also provides potential SCADA access to attackers.
-For this $x$, $s_x$ represents the expenditure on cyber-defense efforts directly against illegitimate remote SCADA access.
-The mere introduction of remote SCADA access, with no cyber-defense at all, clearly renders the grid more vulnerable than it had been.
-With zero spending on cyber-defense, i.e., with $s_x=0$, the ``expected benefit'' of introducing remote SCADA access is actually an expected loss, i.e., $\operatorname{\textit{ENBCDS}}(s_x)<0$.
+The mere introduction of remote SCADA access, with no cyber defense at all, clearly renders the grid more vulnerable than it had been.
+With zero spending on cyber defense, i.e., with $s_x=0$, the ``expected benefit'' of introducing remote SCADA access is actually an expected loss, i.e., $\operatorname{\textit{ENBCDS}}(s_x)<0$.
 Several cybersecurity measures can be and typically are instituted to try to thwart unauthorized access to a utility's SCADA network.
 A firewall can be installed to segregate the utility's corporate network from its SCADA network, but a firewall can be defeated by determined attackers.
-Various levels of multi-factor and user authentication can be employed to deny access to unauthorized personnel (e.g., demanding usernames and passwords with SMS two-factor authentication, then demanding physical ID cards, then requiring fingerprint scans), each successive level enhancing security, but never completely ensuring impenetrability.
+Various levels of multi-factor and user (and grid device \cite{zografopoulos2020derauth}) authentication can be employed to deny access to unauthorized personnel (e.g., demanding usernames and passwords with SMS two-factor authentication, then demanding physical ID cards, then requiring fingerprint scans), each successive level enhancing security, but never completely ensuring impenetrability.
 Additional measures could be taken, some entailing very significant additional expenditure (e.g., quantum authentication).
 Expenditures initially result in increased values of $\operatorname{\textit{ENBCDS}}(s_x)$, peaking at some value corresponding to an expenditure $s_x^*$, but beyond that level of spending, the spending itself (intended to thwart myriad remaining attack types in $J$) outweighs the expected gain in security.
 By analogy, after a homeowner has installed a certain number of different types of locks on a door, a would-be burglar will most likely look for a different door or a window.